mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 ```

-Now with variance and covariance tables, perhaps we can look into those too for clues.

-#### plotting

 ``` r
 par(mfrow = c(1, 1), mar = c(8, 8, 6, 12), family = "Arial Rounded MT Bold")
 corrplot(states.cor)